Lord-Rivers/HMSCPipeLine/README.md

 The HPC scripts assume that your data on the HPC storage is in the same folder structure as described above, however, the unfitted folder is not required and the RAW_HPC folder is named sampled.
 Sampled HPC files are merged on your local machine by S2b_HPC_output_merger, there is no need to retain the unmerged outputs locally.

+Batch scripts should be stored in the folder that contains are the subfolders for each Area, the way they point to files expects this.
+There might still be some residual file locating errors in your local setup, please double check all pointers.
+##R Scripts
+S4a_Partition_Creation and S4b_HPC_Post_Processing are required to be stored on the HPC in the same file location as the batch scripts.